 What will the results look like?

-In people with COPD, if the tests show that there is a lot of trapped gas it may mean that you are suitable for a lung volume reduction treatment.
-Ask your doctor about this.
+In people with COPD, if the tests show that there is a lot of trapped gas, bronchodilators may help to reduce this.

 If you have chronic bronchitis or bronchiectasis, tests will indicate mucus in the airways.
 In this case, physiotherapy is the solution.